PayFabric/Magento-Plugin/readme.md

 ![image](ScreenShots/capture_admin.png)

 ## Void
-For authorized transactions you can void directly in Magento.
-To do this open an order and click on "Void" or "Cancel" button at the top right side.
+For authorized transactions you can void directly in Magento, the authorized transaction order status is "On Hold", so please open the order and click on "Unhold" button before the next step, then click on "Void" or "Cancel" button at the top right side.

 ![image](ScreenShots/void_admin.png)